 “This book uses simple words, repetition, and picture clues to help beginning readers.
 But it is not boring.
 The silliness and fun little twists at the end will leave readers smiling, over and above the sense of accomplishment they will gain from reading these on their own.” from Cybils

 I love this series and it just seems to get better and better.
 The short stories are original and funny.
-To me, this is a pitch perfect as a new classic that reminds me of the Little Bear series.
-Ling and Ting: Twice as Silly won the Easy Reader Cybil award. (easy reader level 3, ages 6 and up).
+To me, this is pitch-perfect as a new classic that reminds me of the Little Bear series.
+Ling and Ting: Twice as Silly won the Easy Reader Cybil award. [easy reader level 3, ages 6 and up]

 Don’t Throw it to Mo! by David A. Adler, illustrated by Sam Ricks

 Mo Jackson loves football and he just so happens to be African American.
 He’s the smallest one on his football team but that’s because he’s the youngest.
 Coach Steve keeps him mostly on the bench with him but he’s training Mo to be their secret weapon.
 Mo practices catching a football that buttered.
-When a big play in needed, no one expects Mo to be able to catch the ball, but he does!
-5/5 (easy reader level 2, ages 6 and up)
+When a big play in need, no one expects Mo to be able to catch the ball, but he does!
+5/5 [easy reader level 2, ages 6 and up]

 Sophia Martinez: Picture Perfect by Jacqueline Jules, illustrated by Kim Smith

 This is the kind of diversity book that I want to see more of!
 I like the Spanish words sprinkled throughout the book with a glossary in the back for those who need a translation.
-Sophia’s desire to stand out alongside her two sisters is pitch perfect for this age group.
-Her family is ortrayed as any other middle class American family who just so happens to be Hispanic American though there is a strong sense of family which ties back subtly to Latino culture.
+Sophia’s desire to stand out alongside her two sisters is pitch-perfect for this age group.
+Her family is portrayed as any other middle-class American family who just so happens to be Hispanic American though there is a strong sense of family that ties back subtly to Latino culture.
 This is a great way to introduce Spanish to readers who might also have been fans of Dora the Explorer and Go!
 Diego Go! [easy reader, ages 6 and up]

 National Geographic Kids: Rosa Parks by Kitson Jaznyka